GRESB/api-docs/source/includes/_outliers.md

 GRESB provides a realtime outlier check to ensure high data quality and automatically flags values that seem to be out of the norm.
 Outlier checks are performed after creating or updating a portfolio asset.

-If no validation outliers have been detected, the `outliers:[]` field in the response will list them accordingly.
+If validation outliers have been detected, the `outliers:[]` field in the response will list them accordingly.

 In the case `status` field reads `true`, it means a soft outlier had been flagged:
 The data points associated to this outlier will be included in your score, but not in the calculation of the benchmark groups.